oasisresearchlab/meta/general.md

 Megacognition also doubles as a way to describe the kinds of cognition we are interested in augmenting: high level capabilities like creativity, design, problem solving, and complex reasoning and decision-making, in domains like policymaking and service design and scientific discovery and basic R&D.

+Kinds of problems we work on:
+- Problem solving (through technology)
+- Human-computer interaction
+- Reduce cognitive load
+- Facilitate knowledge management
+- Technological literacy
+- Community togetherness

+Outcome measures:
+-

+Maybe pairings of phenomena and outcome measures

+Stuff we can do:
+- NLP
+- Front end react wizardry

+Objectives and key results

 # What do we value?

 Our values: can evolve (but probably slowly), reflect yearly